 Financial statements are the very backbone of every business.
 Information contained in these statements is crucial for making decisions, planning expenses, securing loans, and even selling the business.
 But the question is, just how are these financial statements generated?

 A multistep process called the accounting cycle assists in taking all the raw financial data from a business and converting it into financial statements.
-Following the accounting cycle’s 5 steps will help companies remain compliant and transparent regarding their financial health.
+Whether you are an accountant or bookkeeper, following the accounting cycle’s 5 steps will help companies remain compliant and transparent regarding their financial health.

 What is the accounting cycle?